GoogleContainerTools/kpt-functions-sdk/docs/api/classes/_testing_.testrunner.md

 # Class: TestRunner

-TestRunner makes it easier to write table-driven tests for KPT functions.
+TestRunner makes it easy to write unit tests for KPT functions.

 ## Hierarchy